 It’s not easy to determine what the exact problem was either.
 Some experts at have speculated that the game is hosted on Google Cloud Platform, based on job listings it found that spell out Google is looking for developers to “create the server infrastructure to support our hosted AR/Geo platform underpinning projects such as Pokémon GO using Java and Google Cloud.”

 Whether or not that’s true, it’s easy to see how Pokémon GO can suffer performance problems.
 The game requires a constant back and forth of data between the user and the servers supporting the game.
 That often includes location information from hundreds if not thousands of users in close proximity, messages back to them that prompt the virtual images to pop up on their phones, data on how many Pokémon each one catches and more.

-It’s a perfect example of where Edge data centre solutions could be of great benefit.
-Generally regarded as the architecture of the future, the rise of Edge Computing is gaining popularity as an alternative to conventional approaches where the data centre can be remote and geographically distant from the user.
+It’s a perfect example of where Edge data center solutions could be of great benefit.
+Generally regarded as the architecture of the future, the rise of Edge Computing is gaining popularity as an alternative to conventional approaches where the data center can be remote and geographically distant from the user.
 Edge places computing power, control, storage and applications closer to the end users who are using them.

-For Pokémon GO in Australia, this would look like a series of Edge data centres spread around the country that could handle the back-and-forth of location data with individual users.
+For Pokémon GO in Australia, this would look like a series of Edge data centers spread around the country that could handle the back-and-forth of location data with individual users.
 They would also handle any outgoing messages going to players as well as gather stats and generally keep score.
-Only occasionally would they need to send data up to a central data centre, and only a subset of what they collect, such as scoring data.
+Only occasionally would they need to send data up to a central data center, and only a subset of what they collect, such as scoring data.

 In many respects, Pokémon GO mimics an Internet of Things environment, with lots of devices feeding data to a central site.
 As augmented reality (AR) solutions become more popular and accessible we can expect similar latency issues to arise across the board.
 For that reason it’s important to seek expertise early about how Edge Computing can be implemented and how it can support the growth of AR technology.